Your cart is currently empty!

 There are two types of EMFs: Extremely Low Frequency (ELF) radiation which comes from anything with a plug or a battery, and Radio Frequency (RF) radiation which comes from a wireless transmitter placed in the device.
 This wireless transmission can be for cellular connectivity, WiFi, or Bluetooth operations.

-Many health concerns have been identified as a result of exposure to Electromagnetic Radiation, particularly when the radiation is very intense and close to the body for long periods of time.
-Electromagnetic Radiation has been linked to adverse health effects that include infertility, heart conditions, leukemia, miscarriages, nausea, muscle pain, skin burns, and cell damage and DNA fragmentation, that has been linked to many other neurological and nervous system disorders.
+Many health concerns have been identified as a result of exposure to Electromagnetic Radiation, particularly when the radiation is very close to the body for long periods of time.
+Electromagnetic Radiation has been linked to adverse health effects that include infertility, heart conditions, leukemia, miscarriage, nausea, muscle pain, skin burns, and cell damage and DNA fragmentation, that has been linked to many other neurological and nervous system disorders.